kokeshita/DHDataScience_A1/README.md

 # DHDataScience_A1

-# First Assigment from Digital House Data Science course
+## First Assigment from Digital House Data Science course

-Based on a dataset provided by a Real Estate Agency, exploration and visualization of data, imputation of missing values when needed
+Based on a dataset provided by a Real Estate Agency, exploration and visualization of data, imputation of missing values when needed.

 Data file is too big.
 You can get it [here](https://drive.google.com/file/d/14gbXtjwMqPHLHzSxkk_iDHsgQUd_CJdN/view?usp=sharing)

-## Install geopandas
+### Install geopandas

  - https://towardsdatascience.com/geopandas-101-plot-any-data-with-a-latitude-and-longitude-on-a-map-98e01944b972